collamaf/SimDaVinci/README.md

 2022.07.21 by collamaf
 - Add scoring of what enters SiPM
 - Fix filename when using generic isotope source with more than 4 digits

+2022.02.12 by collamaf
+- Add new command to activate Sr decay in new G4 versions (`SetTimeThresholdForRadioactiveDecay`)
+- Add command line parameters to pass external PVC diameter and lateral thickness
+- Add 133Ba source (13)

 ## TO DO's